Culture of Australia: Television

 While Australia has ubiquitous media coverage, the longest established part of that media is the Australian Broadcasting Corporation (ABC), the Federal Government owned and funded organisation offering national TV and radio coverage.
 The ABC, like the BBC in Britain, CBC in Canada, and PBS in the United States, is a non-commercial public service broadcaster, showing many BBC or ITV productions from Britain.
 The publicly funded Special Broadcasting Service (SBS) has a multicultural focus, broadcasting TV and radio programs in a variety of languages, as well as world news and documentary programming in English.
 SBS commenced as a commercial-free enterprise, but this changed in 2006 with the broadcasting of commercials between programs.
 In 2005, ABC and SBS accounted for 15.7% and 6.1% of the national ratings, respectively.

 Commercial broadcasters include the Seven Network, the Nine Network and Network Ten on free-to-air broadcasting to the larger cities with affiliated regional networks like Prime Television and WIN Television broadcasting to regional areas.
 Foxtel, Austar and Optus Television have been the main providers of pay TV.
 Fox 8 and Sky News Australia are among the popular Pay TV channels.
 The Australia Network, established in 2001, is Australia's international television service, beaming to more than 44 countries across Asia, the Pacific and the Indian subcontinent.

 The ABC has made a significant contribution to television drama with popular series like SeaChange and Brides of Christ, and to comedy with the 1970s hits Aunty Jack and The Norman Gunston Show and more recently Roy & HG, Kath & Kim and The Chaser's War on Everything.
-ABC status as Australia's flagship broadcaster is facing significant challenges in recent years such as budget cuts and declining in overall reach.
+ABC status as Australia's flagship broadcaster has faced significant challenges since the 2020s such as budget cuts and declining in overall reach.